cartheur/ideal/README.md

 To address this issue, we designed the _spatio-sequential policy_ coupling shown in Figure 6.3, as an extension of the RI model introduced in Figure 5.1.

 ![Figure-64](/images/064-1.png)
 Figure 6.4: Spatio-sequential policy coupling.
-The agent sends a data structure called Intention to the environment, containing the intended interaction it.
-In return, the agent receives a data structure called Obtention, containing the enacted interaction et, the enacted interaction's position relative to the agent σt, and the geometrical transformation resulting from the agent's displacement τt.
+The agent sends a data structure called _Intention_ to the environment, containing the intended interaction $i_t$.
+In return, the agent receives a data structure called _Obtention_, containing the enacted interaction $e_t$, the enacted interaction's position relative to the agent $σ_t$, and the geometrical transformation resulting from the agent's displacement $τ_t$.

 The spatio-sequential policy coupling extends the RI model by adding information $σ_t$ and $τ_t$ to provide the agent with spatial information related to the enaction of $e_t$.